 Price in Carbon County, Utah — The American Mountains (Southwest)

-Topics and series.
-This historical marker is listed in these topic lists: Native Americans • Railroads & Streetcars • Roads & Vehicles • Settlements & Settlers.
-In addition, it is included in the Buffalo Soldiers, and the E Clampus Vitus series lists.
-A significant historical month for this entry is July 1535.
+Topics.
+This historical marker is listed in this topic list: Settlements & Settlers.
+A significant historical month for this entry is December 1535.

 Location.
 39° 35.359′ N, 110° 48.734′ W. Marker is in Price, Utah, in Carbon County.
 Marker is located in the Price River Trail trailhead parking lot.
 The trailhead parking lot is on the south side of West 6th Street, just west of the intersection Touch for map.
 Marker is in this post office area: Price UT 84501, United States of America.
 Touch for directions.